Tips to raise more for your Political Campaign or donor drive for your Non-profit.

 Why Unlimited Emails is a bad idea

 Unlimited minutes or text messages on your cell phone bill is great, unlimited emails is not.
 Strive for quality over quantity.
 The quality and open rate of your email dictates where it lands.
-An email a day will often land you in a Spam folder.
+An email a day that no one opens will often land you in a Spam folder.
 This impacts your truly important emails for calls to action and getting out the vote.
 Gmail decides if your email goes to the Inbox, Promotions tab, or Spam based on engagement(Open/Click).
 Would you engage with an email sent every 4 hours or one sent twice a week?

 Spending less is the secret to more effective fundraising.
 If you spend $1000 on software to help you fundraise, you have to ask for $1000 a month just to break even.
 Using a tool like Campaign Deputy provides you consistent flat rate pricing, no contact storage fees and some of the lowest online credit card processing fees in the industry.
 Why spend your time fundraising just to pay for your fundraising CRM system?